 The Vectrex is very much an oddity in games console history.
-Developed as a concept and system by Smith Engineering, the Vectrex found it’s first release in North America in 1982, then in Europe and Japan the following year.
+Developed as a concept and system by Smith Engineering, the Vectrex found its first release in North America in 1982, then in Europe and Japan the following year.

-The Vectrex is a unique standalone system which incorporates a 9 inch CRT screen in to an all in one unit.
-The system bucked the trend of console of the time running in full colour, by running with a monochrome monitor, but was able to accomodate colour ‘overlays’ on the screen.
+The Vectrex is a unique standalone system which incorporates a 9-inch CRT screen into an all-in-one unit.
+The system bucked the trend of consoles of the time running in full colour, by running with a monochrome monitor, but was able to accommodate colour ‘overlays’ on the screen.

-Whilst the Vectrex was developed by Smith Engineering, it was manufactured by General Consumer Electronics initially, then by the Milton Bradley Company (MB) up until 1984, upon which the system was discontinued.
+Whilst the Vectrex console was developed by Smith Engineering, it was manufactured by General Consumer Electronics initially, then by the Milton Bradley Company (MB) up until 1984, upon which the system was discontinued.

 These days, the Vectrex is very much a collector’s item, often requiring maintenance and an overhaul when bargains are picked up.
 A common repair for the system is the centring spring on the control sticks, this and many other spare parts are available, typically on eBay and retro game specialists.